Who are they?

 Impressive when it comes to charitable work.
 The five staff members are given two hours of company time per week to volunteer – ranges from Riding for the Disabled to gardening in a hospice market garden.
 And they support the Indian charity Shivia – every time a family registers with SLT, they fund the private tuition of a child in rural West Bengal for two months (with other events helping to raise funds – the SLT bake sale is a favourite!).

 Simply Learning Tuition money and small print

-One-off registration fee of £125 paid up front ‘to stop time wasters’.
-This covers any additional tutors, as well as tutors for siblings.
-Tutor rates range from £72 to £120 (average is £80), of which SLT takes between 20-34 per cent for commission.
-Tutors told us they appreciate the transparency around this cut though some find the process of being asked to set their own fee quite tricky (SLT says guidance is available).
+Tutor rates range from £80 to £120 (average is £85), of which SLT takes between 20-30 per cent for commission.
 Occasionally, there are travel costs on top – at the tutor’s discretion.
 T&Cs are standard – and some flexibility about waiving cancellation fees if there’s a good reason.
 ‘They’re expensive, there’s no doubt about that – but when I’ve used other agencies to save a bit of money, I always regret it.
 They are cut above the rest,’ said one parent.